Artificial Intelligence (AI)

 Market research has always been a key part of PR and marketing strategy.
 For decades, brands relied on surveys, focus groups, and third-party research reports to understand consumers and predict trends.
 But those methods are proven to be slow, expensive, and outdated by the time the results come in.
 They also rely on what consumers say they think, which doesn’t always match how they actually behave.

 AI changes that.
 Instead of reacting to shifts in consumer behavior after they happen, PR and marketing teams can now analyze conversations in real-time, predict emerging trends, and adjust messaging instantly.
 Brands that use AI-driven market research will beat their competitors.
-Those that don’t will lag behind and fail.
+Those who don’t will lag behind and fail.

 The Limitations of Traditional Market Research